wp-plugins/fv-wordpress-flowplayer/readme.txt

 = I tried to change some setting in the admin section, but without effect.  =

-Please make sure, that configuration file wpfp.conf is writable (666 permissions).
+If you used v1.0.4 or less, please make sure, that configuration file wpfp.conf is writable (666 permissions).

 = You player works just fine, but there are some weird display issues. =